-icms.py update
+icms-update

-Sometimes there is a new version of iKaaro that changes the layout or the format of the information it stores.
+Sometimes there is a new version of itools.cms that changes the layout or the format of the information it stores.
 When this happens the update command must be run:

 '''

-$ icms.py stop my_instance
+$ icms-stop my_instance

 Stopped.

-$ icms.py update my_instance
+$ icms-update my_instance

-The instance is up-to-date (version: 20051025).
+The instance is up-to-date (version: 20060205).

-$ icms.py start my_instance
+$ icms-start my_instance

-Listent port 8080
+Listen port 8080

 '''

 In this example the data is up-to-date, so the command does nothing.
-Like icms.py pack, it is highly advised to run icms.py update with the server stopped.
+It is highly advised to run icms-update with the server stopped.